verrazzano/docs/content/en/docs/setup/install/perform/helm-installation.md

 - /docs/setup/install/cli-installation
 ---

-The following instructions show you how to install a Verrazzano Platform Operator (VPO) in a single Kubernetes cluster using Helm
+The following instructions show you how to install the Verrazzano Platform Operator (VPO) in a single Kubernetes cluster using Helm

 ## Prerequisites